-32. Disciplinary Procedure for Non-Compliance with College Rules
+29. Disciplinary Procedure for Non-Compliance with College Rules

-ACBI will make all attempts to provide its training and assessment services in a spirit of cooperation and mutual respect.
+ACBI will make all attempts to provide its training and assessment services in a spirit of co-operation and mutual respect.
 There are times however when a disciplinary action must be taken to ensure the safety and well-being of all students and staff.

 If there is an issue or problem behaviour that involves you the Student Support Officer (SSO) will contact you to discuss the issue and come to a solution.
 The actions arising from this discussion will be documented and signed by the SSO.
+You will be provided with a copy and the SSO will retain a copy until the timelines of the action have passed.